Hope you like it too, here it is:

 In fact it’s taken me three years to make friends with the surfers here, and I’m still always the one who has to start the conversation.

-If you have the time and a car, you can drive to beaches like Zarautz, only 15 minutes from San Sebastian, and usually triple the size.
-The vibe in the water changes a hell of a lot, too.
-Much more friendly.
+If you have the time and a car, you can drive to beaches like Zarautz,

 What I really love about living in San Sebastian is how strategically located is.
 If you have the means, you actually have lots of alternatives besides Zurriola."